Long Lines for COVID Tests Across Massachusetts After Holiday Weekend

-In Ashland, Massachusetts, the line of cars was long Monday morning, with many people waiting to get a COVID-19 test after the holiday weekend.
+Long COVID testing lines could be found across the state once again Monday following Christmas.

-The line snaked down the road well before drive-thru testing began at 7 a.m.
+In Ashland, a line of cars snaked down the road well before drive-thru testing began at 7 a.m.

 The testing site by the MBTA station in Ashland had been closed from Friday through Sunday for Christmas.